This is our favourite item of the week.

 We always like to celebrate Valentine’s Day with a little post.
 This year, we bring you a selection of Valentine-inspired vintage homewares available on the Etsy website.
 Click-through if anything takes your fancy!

-I’ve never really been into Valentine’s Day – unimaginative boxes of chocolates, flowers and lacy undies… and all those tables-of-two in jam packed restaurants.
+I’ve never really been into Valentine’s Day – unimaginative boxes of chocolates, flowers and lacy undies… and all those tables of two, elbow-to-elbow, in jam packed restaurants.

 Here’s my top ten selection of things that could get me into the Valentine’s swing of things!